AlperShal/nvidia-force-comp-pipeline-and-GSync/README.md

 ## Installation

-**NOTE From Forker:** This repo is forked from [nvidia-force-comp-pipeline](https://github.com/Askannz/nvidia-force-comp-pipeline) and only change that are made are editing README file, removing ".desktop" "PKGBUİLD" files and adding "ForceFullCompositionPipeline=On, AllowGSYNC=On" to line 39.
+**NOTE From Forker:** This repo is forked from [nvidia-force-comp-pipeline](https://github.com/Askannz/nvidia-force-comp-pipeline) and only change that are made are editing README file, removing ".desktop" "PKGBUILD" files and adding "ForceFullCompositionPipeline=On, AllowGSYNC=On" to line 39.
 So it enables all "ForceCompositionPipeline", "ForceFullCompositionPipeline" and "AllowGSYNC".

 To use this script;
 - Save "nvidia-force-comp-pipeline-and-GSync.py" to somewhere safe in your harddrive.
 You can do this by opening the file in GitHub, clicking "Raw" button and doing "Right-Click > Save As..." or cloning the repository using "git clone [repo_link]" and copying the file from clone path to wherever you'd like to.